borjaIgartua/borjaigartua.github.io/_pages/appsfactory.md

         url: /appsfactory/backend/beurersso
         class: multiple_row_image bottom
     title: Backend
-    excerpt: 'After settle down in Germany I wanted new challenges and I requested to become part of the fullstack team.
-As everything has a beginning I started refactoring a quite old project and taking care of small features and bugs.'
+    excerpt: 'After settling down in Germany, I wanted new challenges and requested to become part of the fullstack team.
+As everything has a beginning, I started refactoring a quite old project and taking care of small features and bugs.'
     size: teaser-small
     url: "/appsfactory/backend"
     btn_label: "Read More"